 One Sample T-test: Formula & Examples

-In statistics, the t-test is often used in research when the researcher wants to know if there is a significant difference between the mean of sample and the population, or whether there is a significant difference between the means of two different groups.
-There are two types of t-tests: the one sample t-test and the two samples t-test.
+In statistics, the t-test is often used in research when the researcher wants to know if there is a significant difference between the mean of sample and the population, or whether there is a significant difference between the means of two groups (unpaired / independent or paired).
+There are three types of t-tests: the one sample t-test, two samples or independent samples t-test, and paired samples t-test.
+In this blog post, we will focus on the one sample t-test and explain with formula and examples.
 As data scientists, it is important for us to understand the concepts of t-test and how to use it in our data analysis.
-In this blog post, we will focus on the one sample t-test and explain with formula and examples.
+Check out our one-sample t-test calculator tool for means.

 One-sample T-test is a statistical hypothesis testing technique in which the mean of a sample is tested against a hypothesized value, e.g., a population mean.
 The t-test is used to determine whether the difference between the sample mean and the hypothesized value, e.g., the population mean is statistically significant or not.
-T-test is used for hypothesis testing of one-sample mean when the population standard deviation is unknown and the sample size is small.
-The distribution used is T-distribution with certain degrees of freedom.
-A sample of size lesser than 30 observations is considered as a small sample.
+This test is particularly useful when the population standard deviation is unknown and the sample size is small (typically less than 30).
+The distribution used is T-distribution with certain degrees of freedom

 T = (X̄ – μ) / S/√n